China, Indonesia lead sources of online attacks: Study

-Washington: China and Indonesia headed the list of 177 countries named as sources of Internet attacks, a security survey said on Wednesday.
+Washington: China and Indonesia headed the list of 177 countries named as sources of Internet attacks, a security survey said today.

 The survey from US security firm Akamai found China remained at the top of the list in the first quarter of 2013, but its share of all attacks dropped to 34 percent from 41 percent in the fourth quarter of 2012.

 "This decline is likely related to Indonesia making a sudden appearance in the second place slot," said Akamai`s Bill Brenner, noting that Indonesia`s share of cyber attacks surged to 21 percent from just 0.7 percent in the prior quarter.